Lightning-AI/pytorch-lightning/docs/source/common/lightning_cli.rst

                               Number of samples in a batch (type: int)

 Sometimes a parameter value is only available after class instantiation.
 An example could be that your model requires the number of classes to instantiate its fully connected layer (for a classification task) but the value is not available until the data module has been instantiated.
-The code below illustrates this.
+The code below illustrates how to address this.

 .. testcode::